Is Acupuncture safe?

 Will my insurance cover acupuncture treatments?
 And do I need a referral from my Western medicine doctor?

-Many insurance companies cover acupuncture treatments; and a referral may or may not be necessary, depending on the insurance company.
+Many insurance companies cover acupuncture treatments; and a referral may or may not be necessary, depending on the insurance plan.
 Please contact your insurance company directly for information on your coverage.